Polk County Drug Task Force releases 2018 stats

-CEDARTOWN – The Polk County Drug Task Force (DTF) has released their statistical information for the year 2018.
+The Polk County Drug Task Force (DTF) released their statistical information for the year 2018 in a Friday press release that showed several big arrests for the year.

+The task force reported they took 156 individuals into custody in 2018.
+The month of November alone had the highest number of arrests at 32.

+Figures included a note of 25 search warrants executed on homes in Polk County, and 101 agency assists were requested.

 “Let’s say an officer from the Cedartown Police Department pulls over a motorist and some sort of drug infraction is suspected.
 That officer can request an agency assist, and the drug task force will respond to that officer’s call for assistance.
 That is a great example of teamwork,” Newsome said.

-2018 statistics show that 414 surveillance operations took place and nine weapons were seized.
+Additional 2018 statistics provided from the Task Force included 414 surveillance operations took place and nine weapons were seized.

 “Every illegal firearm we seize from the criminal element is a gun that will not be used in a future crime,” Newsome said.